lssdavies/inteliTeam/README.md

 ## Description

-InteliTeam is a command line application that allows managers to create team pages with a listing of all their employess and quick access to their emails and GitHub Profile.
+InteliTeam is a command line application that allows managers to create team pages with a listing of all their employess and quick access to their emails and GitHub Profiles.
 I was motivated to create this app to provide a simple solution for a manager to be able to access employee data in a centralized location without having to use complicated HR software.

 ## Technologies Used